flecoqui/ASTool/README.md

 ### Deploying ASTOOL in ACI (Azure Container Instance)
+Your container image astool:v1 is now available from your container registry in Azure.
 You can now deploy the image using the credentials stored in Azure Key Vault.

 1. You need first to retrieve the AppID from the Azure Key Vault with Azure CLI using the following command:</p>